-- The baby must not be discharged until feeding is established and/or the parents have been taught to manage the feeding issues e.g. Nasogastric tube feeding - Close attention must be paid to feeding; there must be careful documentation of feeds and a daily review - Information (leaflets available from Early Support) should be given to the parents/carers on the post-natal ward from birth - A feeding assessment by the midwife should be carried out for all babies with Down's syndrome prior to discharge - Referral to he Infant Feeding co-ordinator ideally in the antenatal period so support can be offered at the earliest opportunity.
-Referral through Midwifery or Public Health Nurse.
-Email lpt.fypcinfantfeedingteam@nhs.neo antenatally from mothers record or postnatally from the children. - Co-ordination between Neonatal Home Care Team and Public Health Nurse HV for agreed plan of care re monitoring and support with feeding and parenting needs for discharge home - Speech and Language Therapy referral should be made for any baby with suckling or swallowing problems.
+- The baby must not be discharged until feeding is established and/or the parents have been taught to manage the feeding issues e.g. Nasogastric tube feeding - Close attention must be paid to feeding; there must be careful documentation of feeds and a daily review - Information (leaflets available from Early Support\) should be given to the parents/carers on the post-natal ward from birth - A feeding assessment by the midwife should be carried out for all babies diagnosed with Down's syndrome prior to discharge - The Infant Feeding co-ordinator to be involved initially if problems occur - Speech and Language Therapy referral should be made for any baby with suckling or swallowing problems.
 Speech and Language Therapists with a specialism in eating and drinking are available and able to visit wards at the acute hospitals.
 Referrals to this team are made via the Children's Speech and Language Therapy Secretaries.